Tajaraste

 The dance is collective in nature and its choreography changes from island to island.
 The differences arise from the originating island.

 Tajarastes arrived in the European courts in the 16th century.
-Its songs are from ancient romances that were revived after the conquest of the Canary Islands.
+Its songs are from ancient romances rising back to after the conquest of the Canary Islands.

 They describe stories, miracles and forbidden loves.

+It probably inspired the Canary dance which became popular all over Europe in the late 16th and early 17th century.